 What do we grow in the Garden?
 Tops, bottoms, and middles!
 In this class, based on Janet Stevens' book Tops & Bottoms, students identify and compare the physical structures of edible plants.
-Students will learn about the variety of plant parts we eat during their visit through the Kemper Center for Home Gardening.
+Students will learn about the variety of edible plant parts during their visit through the Kemper Center for Home Gardening.
 They will have an opportunity to view the various fruits and vegetables growing there as well as explore other parts of the Garden while on their tour.
 Each student will also plant seeds from an edible plant to take home.
-Capacity: 60 students; length of program: 120 minutes
+Capacity: 60 students; length of program: 90 minutes